Classifying theory for simplicial parametrized groups: Acknowledgements

 \section{Acknowledgements}

 I foremost would like to thank Urs Schreiber for his encouragement, and for many helpful email discussions as well as for his comments on earlier drafts of these notes.
-I would also like to thank Tom Leinster and Thomas Nikolaus for useful conversations.
+I would also like to thank Tom Leinster and Thomas Nikolaus for useful conversations, and Jim Stasheff for his comments on an initial draft of this paper.
 Finally, I would like to thank John Baez for introducing me to simplicial homotopy theory.